plotly/plotly.py/doc/python/ml-pca.md

 Often, you might be interested in seeing how much variance PCA is able to explain as you increase the number of components, in order to decide how many dimensions to ultimately keep or analyze.
 This example shows you how to quickly plot the cumulative sum of explained variance for a high-dimensional dataset like [Diabetes](https://scikit-learn.org/stable/datasets/index.html#diabetes-dataset).

+With a higher explained variance, you are able to capture more variability in your dataset, which could potentially lead to better performance when training your model.
+For a more mathematical explanation, see this [Q&A thread](https://stats.stackexchange.com/questions/22569/pca-and-proportion-of-variance-explained).

 ```python
 import numpy as np
 import pandas as pd